Finding Peace By Going Within, Out or Without (Part 3)6 comments

-This week I have been presenting ways to find peace in our lives.
+This week I have been presenting ways if finding peace in our lives.
 Monday I shared that we can go within to find peace, Wednesday I suggested we can go outside ourselves to find peace and today I am going to talk about how we can ‘go without’ to find it.

 Giving to and sharing with others is timeless activity set into the structure of most religions world over–whether is be fasting, alms-giving, ministering the sick, charity work or social action.
 The relationship that it builds and compassion that it evokes benefits both our spiritual and emotional selves.

 It fills us with joy and the sense of self worth when we make a difference in someone else’s life.
 We matter and our actions matter.
 Simply, it feels good to make someone else happy.
 (And we feel good when we are appreciated.)